 Coupled with the growth of wearables and IoT devices, conversational AI systems will enable hospitals to care for patients in their homes before they even have a need to visit.
 This will free up the care teams who can focus on treatment for the more critical cases and emergencies in the hospital.

 So far, we have only looked at physical ailments, chronic diseases and injuries.
-But we should not ignore the growing problem of mental health. <stat on global change in mental health and bots and services that address these.
+But we should not ignore the growing problem of mental health.

 Just like outpatient care, we can hope to see more conversational AI systems doing the bulk of the first layer of emotional support.
 This could be in the form of notifications, daily check-ins and gamification of positive habits.
 The more extreme cases can then be handled by qualified psychiatrists.